-Onto the only Mouse without a braided cable or any cable Eagletec MG001 is a wireless gaming mouse for $13.99.
+Onto the only Mouse without a braided cable or any cable Eagletec MG001 is a wireless gaming mouse.
 It’s got a high arch for large heads and though all of our mice feature toggleable DPI settings this is the only one with dedicated buttons for up and down.
 It’s got three side buttons which are easy to reach and maps to control alt and shift by default for some reason that will need to be remapped with a third-party tool.
 It’s got a battery saving non led mode and believe it or not not only was it subjectively the most comfortable Mouse in our roundup it performs the best in our counter-strike test with its input leg not being noticeably worse than any of our other mice here and two meter per second maximum tracking speeds being the best.

 Speaking of best the best Bestfy ZM700 gaming mouse is a decent all-rounder especially if you have longer fingers with breathing LEDs that cycle according to dpi or that can be set to a solid color of your choice including pink using the included software.
 It’s got a simple base design with a couple of flares a thumb and a pinkie pad that helps things light around and it’s got these sort of dark knight bearing things that could probably poke your eye out.
 It’s reasonably comfortable and every button but the left click is programmable.